|

 You could, so to speak, use

-any compatible joysticks which was available on the market at the time.
+any compatible joysticks which was available on the market at the 80's.

-All joysticks with the standard DB9 connector could all be used as a
+All joysticks with the standard DB9 connector could basically be used as a

 starting point.

-And that because virtually all home computers and video game had this jack.
+And that is because virtually all home computers and video game consoles had this jack.

-It was only when the first PCs and Nintendo came on the market with their
+It was only when the first Personal Computers X86 and Nintendo NES came on the market with their

-Some of ColecoVision's games was with two firebuttons, therefore you had to resort to modification if
+Some ColecoVision games was with two fire buttons, therefore you had to resort to modification if

 you